lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Proof-Of-Possession by Exposing the Private Key
 {: id="sect-8.2"}

-Note also that exposing a private key to the CA/RA as a proof-of- possession technique can carry some security risks (depending upon whether or not the CA/RA can be trusted to handle such material appropriately).
+Note also that exposing a private key to the CA/RA as a proof-of-possession technique can carry some security risks (depending upon whether or not the CA/RA can be trusted to handle such material appropriately).
 Implementers are advised to:

 <!-- Note that this has an NBSP here.
 Maybe you want to change the -->